 But how can we measure something as nebulous as the natural world?

-At a macro level we are all familiar with the demonstrable effects of climate change, but what about at the scale of a small development of new houses?
+At a macro level we are all familiar with the demonstrable effects of climate change.
+But what about at the scale of a small development of new houses?
 Natural England have released a calculation tool which, in the hands of a properly qualified person, can be used to put definable numbers and metrics to these seemingly amorphous inputs.

-Complying with any new regulations can be a challenge, and may sometimes seem onerous.
-However, it is important to understand the context in which these new requirements have been drawn up.
+Complying with any new regulations can be a challenge and may sometimes seem onerous.
+However, it is important to understand the context in which these new requirements have been drawn-up.
 Wildlife populations are in decline worldwide, and the UK has been particularly badly affected.
 We need to ensure that development of the built environment does not further jeopardise the natural one.

-Development sites that incorporate green spaces and preserve and enhance natural habitats have been shown to have a range of benefits from environmental, to physical and mental wellbeing
+Development sites that incorporate green spaces and preserve and enhance natural habitats have been shown to have a range of benefits from environmental, to physical and mental wellbeing.

 Written by Mike Wellsbury-Nye